Osama7amden/To-Do-List_with-L.S-/README.md

-# To-Do-List_with-L.S-
+# At 8/1/2025

-A To-Do-List with a local storage
+# To-Do-List with a local storage

+# demo live